 GLASS OR GLASS-CERAMIC baking containers are recommended.
-Be sure not to use items with metal trim as it may cause arcing (sparking) with oven wall or oven shelf, damaging the cookware, the shelf or the oven.
+Be sure not to use items with metal trim as it may cause arcing (sparking) with oven wall or metal accessory shelf, damaging the cookware, the shelf or the oven.

-HEAT-RESISTANT PLASTIC microwave cookware (safe to 450°F.) may be used, but it is not recommended for foods requiring crusting or all-around browning, because the plastic is a poor conductor of heat.
+HEAT-RESISTANT PLASTIC microwave cookware (safe to 400°F) may be used, but it is not recommended for foods requiring crusting or all-around browning, because the plastic is a poor conductor of heat.